 As technology and the world are constantly changing, so is the type of education that needs to be offered.
 STEAM education focuses on five disciplines: science, technology, engineering, art, and math.
-The acronym originally started out as just STEM, but was changed later to include art.
+The acronym originally started out as just STEM but was changed later to include art.

+GrantWatch has a category specifically for science grants, as well as one for Arts and Culture and one for technology.
 Nov.
 8 is National STEAM/STEM Day.
 In honor of the day, GrantWatch is acknowledging these five fields by sharing five grants specifically for STEAM education initiatives.

-Grants to Improve STEAM Education
+Grants to Improve STEM/STEAM Education

 - Finally, there are grants available to U.S. nonprofits and schools for STEM education, the environment, and local community programming.
-Specifically, secondary and elementary schools for programs in communities where the funding source does business.

 What Can You Do on National STEM/STEAM Day?